alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 After successfully presenting a solution, our stakeholder might have some follow-up questions:

-- Questions about our solution:
+- About our solution:
     - Time and space complexity?
 Usually, we should consider the worst case complexity, but if the amortized case is significantly better you should point it out.
     - Specific questions about the choice of algorithm, data structure, loops, etc.
+    - What are possible optimizations?
+        - While abstracting specific aspects into functions is helpful, it might also be less efficient (e.g., if we have to iterate the input multiple times instead of one).
+        - Identify repeated computations.
+    - Consider non-technical constraints, such as development time, maintainability, or extensibility.
 - Identify the best theoretical time complexity.
 This involves considering what is the minimum number of operations involved.
-For instance if we need to visit every element, probably $$ O(n) $$ is optimal.
+For instance if we need to visit every element, probably $$O(n)$$ is optimal.

 **Note:** some algorithms have some implicit and potentially unexpected behaviors. `Ctrl + F` "Note:" in order to find some of them.